What is LRAPA?

 LRAPA is made up of 18 staff members, the agency director, the Board of Directors, and the Citizen Advisory Committee.

 The Board of Directors is composed of nine members who are appointed by their respective city councils and the Lane County Board of Commissioners.
 Current membership includes four representatives from the City of Eugene, one from Lane County, one from the City of Springfield, one from either the City of Cottage Grove or City of Oakridge, and two at-large members, one of which is a resident of an area of the county outside the city limits of any of the partner cities and the other a resident of Springfield.
 The Board appoints the Director of the Agency, who has the authority to hire and direct LRAPA staff.
-LRAPA's current Director is Steve Dietrich, a professional environmental and civil engineer, with B.S. and M.S. degrees from Oregon State University and the University of Portland.
+LRAPA's current Director is Steve Dietrich, a professional environmental and civil engineer.
 Mr. Dietrich, the Board, and other LRAPA staff are advised on rules and policies by the Citizen Advisory Committee (CAC).
 The CAC is made up of residents of Lane County that represent specific areas of interest, including agriculture, fire suppression, industry, public health, and community planning.